Bond-Net/bond/README.md

 Every user has to give a set amount of storage from his device and set ammount of bandwidth in order to enter the pool-list.
 The amount of storage he gives, is the amount of storage space he has in the pool-list.

+## Parts of the project
+1. Password generator with 5-levels  of strength
+2. Password manager for as many passwords as you give storage for
+3. Bonds created from you with other user